Visit Climate Friendly Homes in New Westminster.

 The City of New Westminster Climate Action Hub (NWCAH) is hosting select properties (addresses below) on the Tour that take a holistic approach to climate change and incorporate climate adaptation and biodiversity alongside emissions reductions achieved by retrofits, green infrastructure and passive cooling.
 At these properties, talks will be provided by local experts on topics ranging from how to stay safe in significant heat events, stormwater management, how to increase biodiversity and create bird and pollinator habitat, building electrification, and how the City of New Westminster can support retrofits.
 There will be something for everyone as information on all housing types will be provided.

-The talk schedule can be found on the registration website.
-Registration is free, but it is required to visit these specific properties.
+The talk schedule can be found on Eventbrite.
+Registration is free, but it is required to visit these specific properties (registration is not required for other homes on the Climate Friendy Homes Tour).
 For people who want to bike between these sites, secure bike storage will be provided.

 Climate Action in the City of New Westminster